W4LD3V/virtual-running-cup/README.md

 # Online Racing Platform — Minimal MVP

-Minimal Next.js MVP that shows a single weekly leaderboard for a "Most km this week" challenge.
+Next.js project that shows a single weekly leaderboard for a "Most km this week" challenge.
 It demonstrates SSR, SSG, a single GraphQL query, SWR revalidation, unit testing, and an E2E flow.

 ## What this is
 - Weekly leaderboard for one challenge (mocked data)